I-Dont-Remember/site/content/blog/venmo-wrapped.md

 ## My Venmo Wrapped 2022

-To give you a preview of what sort of info you might find in your own Venmo Wrapped, here's mine for 2022 (omitting any sensitive details like specific people or amounts) and a [copyable Sheets template](https://docs.google.com/spreadsheets/d/1MotwaQm1jyDeqBVdD-ZTFTSHyvJyyI9gSwjt3B9_Wa0/edit?usp=sharing):
+To give you a preview of what sort of info you might find in your own Venmo Wrapped, here's mine for 2022 (omitting any sensitive details like specific people or amounts) and a [**copyable Sheets template**](https://docs.google.com/spreadsheets/d/1MotwaQm1jyDeqBVdD-ZTFTSHyvJyyI9gSwjt3B9_Wa0/edit?usp=sharing):

 ![](/uploads/venmo-wrapped-2022.jpg)